TasneemSiddiqui/SecurityAudit/Controls and compliance checklist.md

 <h3>System and Organizations Controls (SOC type 1, SOC type 2)</h3>

 	   Yes	No	Best practice

 	        X	User access policies are established.
 	        X	Sensitive data (PII/SPII) is confidential/private.
         X		Data integrity ensures the data is consistent, complete, accurate, and has been validated.
         	X	Data is available to individuals authorized to access it.

-This section is optional and can be used to provide a summary of recommendations to the IT manager regarding which controls and/or compliance best practices Botium Toys needs to implement, based on the risk posed if not implemented in a timely manner.
-Recommendations (optional): In this section, provide recommendations, related to controls and/or compliance needs, that your IT manager could communicate to stakeholders to reduce risks to assets and improve Botium Toys’ security posture.